|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Student Identification Cards

-Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation, all registration sessions, and at scheduled times throughout the semester.
+Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation and at scheduled times throughout the semester.
 Call (215) 204-1131 and select "information on obtaining a student ID" for instructions and scheduled hours.

 ID cards also are issued on the Ambler Campus, Tyler Campus, Health Sciences Center, and on scheduled days and times at the Center City Campus.